BlakeRain/blakerain.com/content/blog/album-of-the-year-2025/index.md

 rather than streaming individual tracks:

 1. I'm no longer being pulled in various directions by Spotify's algorithms.
-I certainly don't want my choice of music to be influenced by an algroithm that I don't understand.
+I certainly don't want my choice of music to be influenced by an algorithm that I don't understand.
 Spotify is not my friend, and their incentives are not going to be aligned in my favour.
 I think I'd rather have recommendations from humans.
 1. Going back to buying albums has been a wonderful experience of rediscovering how artists can tell